 Pablo Perel, from Argentina, is a cardiologist and epidemiologist, he is Professor of Clinical Epidemiology at the London School of Hygiene & Tropical Medicine (United Kingdom) where he is the Director of the Centre for Global Chronic Conditions.
 He is also the Senior Science Advisor of the World Heart Federation (Switzerland), and editor of the Global Heart Journal.
 He has authored over 100 peer reviewed publications and several book chapters.
 His main interest is cardiovascular implementation research in limited resources and humanitarian settings.

-She trained as a human movement specialist (exercise science and ergonomics) and public health nutritionist, holds a Master of Occupational Health from La Trobe University and Master of Human Nutrition from Deakin University.
+She trained as a human movement specialist (exercise science and ergonomics) and public health nutritionist, holds a Master of Occupational Health and Master of Human Nutrition.

 |This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".